-- (4) Subsection (2) shall not apply to awards of procurement contracts where a procuring entity determines that urgent public interest considerations require the procurement to proceed without a standstill period. - (5) The decision of a procuring entity that urgent public interest considerations exist and the reasons for the decision shall be included in the record of the procurement proceedings. - (6) Upon expiry of the standstill period or, where there is none, promptly after the successful submission is ascertained, a procuring entity shall dispatch the notice of acceptance of the successful submission to the supplier or contractor who presented that submission, unless the Office orders otherwise. - (7) Unless a written procurement contract is required, a procurement contract in accordance with the terms and conditions of the successful submission enters into force when the notice of acceptance is delivered to the supplier or contractor concerned, so, however, that the notice is dispatched while the submission is still in effect. - (8) Where the solicitation documents require the supplier or contractor whose submission has been accepted to sign a written procurement contract conforming to the terms and conditions of the accepted submission- - (a) the procuring entity and the supplier or contractor concerned shall sign the procurement contract within a reasonable period of time after the notice of acceptance is dispatched to the respective supplier or contractor; and - (b) the procurement contract enters into force when the contract is signed by the respective supplier or contractor and by the procuring entity.
+- (c) the duration of the standstill period as set out in the solicitation documents and in accordance with the requirements of the Regulations. - (4) Subsection (2) shall not apply to awards of procurement contracts where a procuring entity determines that urgent public interest considerations require the procurement to proceed without a standstill period. - (5) The decision of a procuring entity that urgent public interest considerations exist and the reasons for the decision shall be included in the record of the procurement proceedings. - (6) Upon expiry of the standstill period or, where there is none, promptly after the successful submission is ascertained, a procuring entity shall dispatch the notice of acceptance of the successful submission to the supplier or contractor who presented that submission, unless the Office orders otherwise. - (7) Unless a written procurement contract is required, a procurement contract in accordance with the terms and conditions of the successful submission enters into force when the notice of acceptance is dispatched to the supplier or contractor concerned, so, however, that the notice is dispatched while the submission is still in effect. - (8) Where the solicitation documents require the supplier or contractor whose submission has been accepted to sign a written procurement contract conforming to the terms and conditions of the accepted submission- - (a) the procuring entity and the supplier or contractor concerned shall sign the procurement contract within a reasonable period of time after the notice of acceptance is dispatched to the respective supplier or contractor; and

-- (9) Neither a procuring entity nor the respective supplier or contractor shall take any action that interferes with the entry into force of the procurement contract or its performance during the time between the dispatch of the notice of acceptance and the entry into force of the procurement contract. - (10) If the supplier or contractor whose submission has been accepted fails to sign any written procurement contract as required or fails to provide any required security for the performance of the contract, a procuring entity shall withdraw the award and either- - (a) select the next highest ranked submission from among those remaining in effect, in accordance with the criteria and procedures set out in this Act and in the solicitation documents; or - (b) terminate the procurement proceedings. - (11) Notices under this section are dispatched when they are promptly and properly addressed or otherwise directed and transmitted to the supplier or contractor or conveyed to an appropriate authority for transmission to the supplier or contractor by any reliable means specified in accordance with the Regulations.
+- (b) the procurement contract enters into force when the contract is signed by the respective supplier or contractor and by the procuring entity. - (9) Neither a procuring entity nor the respective supplier or contractor shall take any action that interferes with the entry into force of the procurement contract or its performance during the time between the dispatch of the notice of acceptance and the entry into force of the procurement contract. - (10) If the supplier or contractor whose submission has been accepted fails to sign any written procurement contract as required or fails to provide any required security for the performance of the contract, a procuring entity shall withdraw the award and either- - (a) select the next highest ranked submission from among those remaining in effect, in accordance with the criteria and procedures set out in this Act and in the solicitation documents; or - (b) terminate the procurement proceedings. - (11) Notices under this section are dispatched when they are promptly and properly addressed or otherwise directed and transmitted to the supplier or contractor or conveyed to an appropriate authority for transmission to the supplier or contractor by any reliable means specified in accordance with the Regulations.